tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions-ios.md

 - cannot be managed (say, cancelled manually)

-test subscriptions are not created separately - they are real subscriptions but with special characteristics and behaviour sandbox testers.
+test subscriptions are not created separately - they are real subscriptions but with special characteristics and behaviour for sandbox testers.

 <https://forums.developer.apple.com/thread/14702>: